bolshchikov-public/wazzapp/src/App/README.md

 * `<UserMngmt/>`
 * `<ChatShell/>`

-Holds the state of the current chat
+Holds the state of the current chat & the oponent (other chat member)